-In the this one-on-one session, let us introduce you to our electronic sewing machine and monogram a tea towel, apron, baby bib or burp cloth.
+In the this one-on-one session, let us introduce you to our electronic embroidery machine and monogram a tea towel, apron, baby bib or burp cloth.
 Aprons available for $7.
 All other items are $5.
 For 7th graders to adults and 6th graders accompanied by adults who are willing to learn too.
 Must have a valid CT library card and signed Innovation Station Agreement Form.
 Please bring the completed form to the workshop.
 For a follow-up training session, please email email@example.com.

 No front page content has been created yet.